 A firm can observe the above variables at no cost before making any choice.
 Its profits are determined by three simultaneous decisions.
-First, a firm makes a location decision, i.e. it picks the set of locations in which to establish a foreign affiliate.10 We denote a location set by L with $L \in \mathcal{L} = 2^{N-1}$ as we assume that the firm is always present in its home country.
+First, a firm makes a location decision, i.e. it picks the set of locations in which to establish a foreign affiliate.
+We denote a location set by L with $L \in \mathcal{L} = 2^{N-1}$ as we assume that the firm is always present in its home country.
 Second, a firm makes a shipment decision, i.e. it chooses the optimal location as origin for shipping the variety in a given destination market.
 Third, a firm makes a production decision, i.e. it selects the quantity of the variety to sell in each destination.
 Crucially, the three decisions are made before observing the actual realizations of demand in the destination markets.
 Hence, a firm decides under demand risk.
-In particular, the fact that the produced quantity cannot be adjusted following the realization markets.11
+In particular, the fact that the produced quantity cannot be adjusted following the realization of the demand implies that a firm is exposed to price fluctuations in the destination markets.